Am I eligible for a subsidy?

 Am I eligible for an Energy Concession?
 How do I apply for one?

 Eligible South Australians on low or fixed incomes can apply for help with the cost of energy bills.
 The concession amount is indexed each financial year.
-For 2018-19, you may be eligible to receive up to $223.01 to cover both electricity and gas payments (including LPG bottled gas).
 For more information, visit: www.sa.gov.au/topics/care-and-support/financial-support/concessions/energy-bill-concessions

 It is also strongly recommended that households contact their retailer when facing difficulty paying electricity bills.
 Retailers will work with customers regarding repayment of their bills, and may be able to offer a discounted rate if requested.

 Customers applying for the energy concession should check the expected processing time for their concession application.
 Home Battery Scheme customers applying for the energy concession holder subsidy rate must have been approved for the energy concession for the higher subsidy rate to be applied.

 More information about the eligibility criteria and how to apply can be found online at www.sa.gov.au/topics/care-and-support/financial-support/concessions/energy-bill-concessions Alternatively, call the Concessions SA hotline on 1800 307 758.

 Will I have to change my energy retailer?